HabitThat/Project-Red-Phoenix/migrations/docs/mongo-indexes.md

 # Indexes

-This file contains a list of indexes that are on Habitica's production Mongo server.
+This file contains a list of indexes that are on Accomplay's production Mongo server.
 If we ever have an issue, use this list to reindex.

 ## Challenges